Acute Myeloid Leukemia (AML)

 AML, also known as acute myeloid leukemia, is a form of blood and bone marrow cancer.
 A hallmark of AML is the clonal expansion of immature "blast cells" in the peripheral blood and bone marrow, leading to ineffective red blood cell production and bone marrow failure.
 Despite advancements in therapy approaches, the prognosis for certain patient populations remains poor.

-Epidemiology of AML
+Epidemiology of Acute Myeloid Leukemia

 In the United States, the incidence rate of AML is approximately 3 to 5 cases per 100,000 individuals.
 The incidence of AML increases with age, rising from around 1.3 cases per 100,000 individuals in patients below the age of 65 to 12.2 cases per 100,000 individuals in patients aged 65 and above.
 Without effective therapeutic interventions, AML can rapidly progress, leading to life-threatening complications such as severe infections, bleeding, and organ failure.